ShiLevy/SGAN_ME/README.md

 ## License:

-See particular license specifications in folders under license.txt
+See particular license specifications in folders.

 ## Contact: